 - Clear and enforceable rules and procedures that ensure information is accessed, shared, handled and retained in a manner that meets operational efficiency and security, while protecting our nation's privacy and civil liberties. - Updated policies on the U.S. Persons rule: Since at least 1981, access to and sharing of intelligence information collected by U.S. Government agencies has been controlled by two factors: (1) whether information was collected within the territory of the United States or overseas; and (2) whether information involved a U.S. Person (U.S. Citizen or Permanent Resident Alien).
-These distinctions remain relevant for the collection of intelligence, but we believe they should no longer be the basis for controlling access to and sharing of intelligence information collected by the government.
+These distinctions remain relevant for the collection of intelligence, but we believe they should no longer be the basis for controlling access to and sharing of intelligence information lawfully collected by the government.
 While there is broad recognition that these rules must change in the post 9/11 world, there also is justifiable concern that they be replaced with easily understandable rules that serve the same goal of protecting our civil liberties.
-In the next several months, our Task Force will propose a new approach to these issues that we believe can initiate a necessary dialogue about how to move beyond these outmoded rules while enhancing both civil liberties and operational success.

-- New classification procedures: Executive Order 13356 recommended that originator control (ORCON) be used very judiciously.
-Information sharing should not be impeded because of outdated classification rules that classify information according to sensitive intelligence collection sources and methods.
+In the next several months, our Task Force will propose a new approach to these issues that we believe can initiate a necessary dialogue about how to move beyond these outmoded rules while enhancing both civil liberties and operational success. - New classification procedures: Executive Order 13356 specified that originator control (ORCON) be used very judiciously.
+Information sharing should not be impeded because of excessive classification rules that classify information according to sensitive intelligence collection sources and methods even when it could have been acquired by less sensitive means.
 Furthermore, we must work to extinguish the belief that those who collect information own it.
-The President clearly stated that standards be developed "requiring terrorism information be shared free of originator controls, including, for example, controls requiring the consent of the originating agency prior to the dissemination of the information outside any agency to which it has been made available, to the maximum extent permitted..." - Technical and organization mechanisms for policy compliance, oversight, and dispute resolution are needed to minimize and adjudicate failures to share information.
-This will reduce risk aversion by government officials who might be concerned about the personal impact of wrong decisions in a new environment. - A comprehensive and independent assessment of the value being created by the Information Sharing Environment.
+The President clearly stated that standards be developed "requiring terrorism information be shared free of originator controls, including, for example, controls requiring the consent of the originating agency prior to the dissemination of the information outside any agency to which it has been made available, to the maximum extent permitted...." - Technical and organization mechanisms for policy compliance, oversight, and timely dispute resolution are needed to minimize and adjudicate failures to share information.
+There should also be a mechanism to turn disputes into policy.
+This will reduce risk aversion by government officials who might be concerned about the personal impact of wrong decisions in a new environment.

+• A comprehensive and independent assessment of the value being created by the Information Sharing Environment.